inmo-jang/space-simulator-doc/docs/source/pages/tutorials/monte_carlo.rst

 In this section, we will perform statistical analysis using the CSV results obtained above.
 As explained in :ref:`tutorial_basic_use`, the results include agent-wise and time-wise data, specifically focusing on distance moved and task amount completed.
-In the current version of the SPADE simulator, three types of analysis are provided: these two metrics and mission completion time.
+In the current version of the SPACE simulator, three types of analysis are provided: these two metrics and mission completion time.

 To proceed, configure the analysis as follows in ``mc_analyzer_tutorial.yaml``:  :download:`mc_analyzer_tutorial.yaml <result/MonteCarlo/mc_analyzer_tutorial.yaml>`.